Studio Health and Safety

 Come prepared to work.
 Dress for safety and comfort.
 In a sculpture classroom that means wearing closed-toe shoes, having long hair tied back, and no dangling jewelry or clothing.
 Also, do not bring hazardous materials or tools/equipment into the classroom for any reason (this especially includes after-hours studio work time).
-If you are caught working in a manner that could be a danger to yourself or others you could face disciplinary acion.
-We will be conducting safety training on selected tools and equipment throughout the semester.
+If you are caught working in a manner that could be a danger to yourself or others you could face disciplinary action.
+We will be conducting safety training on selected tools and equipment at the beginning of each semester.
 Once the training is complete you will gain access to those specific items.
 Under no circumstances will you be allowed to work with equipment that you have not been trained to use.
 Students are never allowed to work with power tools or machinery while alone and/or unsupervised.

 INTENTIONALLY UNSAFE PRACTICES IN THE STUDIO ENVIRONMENT OR IN A CRITIQUE WILL NOT BE TOLERATED AND WILL RESULT IN A FAILING GRADE.

 Instructor approval is required for all performance-based, interactive, or publicly displayed presentations of work.
 You are required to read, sign, and return the APSU Sculpture Area Safety Contract before the conclusion of the first week of class.
 In the event that another class is in session and you wish to work in the APSU Sculpture Studio, ask the instructor for permission to work during their class time.
 They can say no.

 A. Use a breathing mask while spraying glazes and mixing clay.

 B. Do not use tools or machines without proper instruction and supervision.

 C. Never put hands or tools in clay mixer or pug mill, UNLESS the machine is turned off.

 D. Never operate clay mixer, pug mill, or kilns alone or without proper instruction.